mikedory/Buzzkiller/README.md

 __Wait, what?__

 So I can't speak for you, but I don't like buzzwords.
-I've worked in media companies and tech startups long enough to start to actually get a little itchy when someone says one.
+I've worked in media companies and the tech startup scene long enough to start to actually get a little itchy when someone says one.
 Of course, this generally means a bunch fall out of my mouth too, and that makes me sadder.

 A while back, I'd read about [Matt Might](matt.might.net)'s [weasel word Perl scripts](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/), and I loved the idea.
 So, after a conversation with a friend about buzzword-crazed emails, I decided I wanted to port the idea to Python.